input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

           Print version
 ```

-Run 'serve' command in release with default configuration
+Run the 'serve' command in release mode with the default configuration:

 ```bash
 ./mithril-aggregator serve
 ```

-Run 'serve' command in release with a specific mode
+Run the 'serve' command in release with a specific mode:

 ```bash
 ./mithril-aggregator -r preview serve
 ```

-Run 'serve' command in release with a custom configuration via env vars
+Run the 'serve' command in release mode with a custom configuration using environment variables:

 ```bash
 GENESIS_VERIFICATION_KEY=$(wget -q -O - **YOUR_GENESIS_VERIFICATION_KEY**) RUN_INTERVAL=60000 NETWORK=**YOUR_CARDANO_NETWORK** ./mithril-aggregator serve
 ```

-## Release build and run binary 'genesis' command
+## Release the build and run the binary 'genesis' command

-Build in release with default configuration
+Build in release mode with the default configuration:

 ```bash
 make build
 ```

-Display the help menu
+Display the help menu:

 ```bash
 ./mithril-aggregator genesis --help
 ```

-You should see
+You should see:

 ```bash
 mithril-aggregator-genesis